ignite/cli/docs/guide/interchange/01-design.md

 description: Learn about the interchain exchange module design.
 ---

-# App Design
+# App design

-In this chapter, you learn how the interchain exchange module is designed.
+In this tutorial, you learn how the interchain exchange module is designed.
 The module has order books, buy orders, and sell orders.

-- First, create an order book for a pair of token.
+- First, create an order book for a pair of tokens.
-- After an order book exists, you can create buy and sell orders for this pair of token.
+- After an order book exists, you can create buy and sell orders for this pair of tokens.

-The module uses the Inter-Blockchain Communication protocol [IBC](https://github.com/cosmos/ics/blob/master/ibc/2_IBC_ARCHITECTURE.md).
-By using IBC, the module can create order books so that multiple blockchains can interact and exchange their token.
+The module uses the Inter-Blockchain Communication protocol [IBC](https://docs.cosmos.network/master/ibc/overview.html).
+By using IBC, the module can create order books so that multiple blockchains can interact and exchange their tokens.

 You create an order book pair with a token from one blockchain and another token from another blockchain.
 In this tutorial, call the module you create the `dex` module.